-Because glaucoma often is painless, people may become careless about strict use of eye drops that can control eye pressure and help prevent permanent eye damage.
+Because glaucoma often is painless, people may become careless about the strict use of eye drops that can control eye pressure and help prevent permanent eye damage.

 In fact, non-compliance with a program of prescribed glaucoma medication is a major reason for blindness caused by glaucoma.